 4. The Christian or Biblical Quartodecimans Passover observers, in orange, that celebrate on the 14th day of Abib according to the solar calendar of Enoch, Jubilees the Dead Sea Scrolls, the Coptic Solar Calendar, etc .
 Abib starts on the spring equinox.
 The Passover feast is actually on the same day each year, however, a leap year day is required every four years to keep the calendar in sync with the solar year.
 This is the only calendar that celebrates Passover on Abib 14 and on the selfsame day each year.
 The word ‘year’ is a solar reference to the exact position of the earth in its rotation around the sun.
 Therefore the earth should be in exactly the same place, in its orbit around the sun, each Passover.

 The Roman Empire was brutal towards true Christians including those who celebrated Passover on the 14th of Abib.
 There were many Christian persecutions and executions during that time including Polycarp who was a Fourteener.
 Due to this many Christians betrayed their faith and began conforming to the Roman Catholic Church doctrine.
-This pagan doctrine was then allowed to spread, throughout the white Christian nations, to the point now when a Christian states they celebrate Passover on Abib 14 that is seen as foreign by fellow white Christians.
+This Easter calculation was then allowed to spread, throughout the white Christian nations, to the point now when a Christian states they celebrate Passover on Abib 14 that is seen as foreign by fellow white Christians.
 Let’s began to celebrate Passover again like the original Fourteeners did in obedience to Yahweh.
 Let’s remember what Yahshua told us: